umeshpandey241/the-wild-oasis/README.md

 # The Wild Oasis

-Main Project in Umesh Ultimate React Course
+Main Project in Umesh Ultimate React Course.
+Built with React Query and Supabase.